 A data lake is a system or repository of data, where the data is stored in its original (raw) format.
 Usually, this is in the form of files.

-The Dragon1 platform supports you to work on the platform in a repository application and in a designer application.
+Dragon1 supports you to work on the platform in a repository application and in a designer application.
 Dragon1 also supports you to work with .dragon1 Files.
-Below you see a screenshot of the Visual Designer.

-Any CSV file and any data in the Dragon1 repository can be converted into, imported and exported as .dragon1 Files.
+Any XLSX or CSV file and any data in the Dragon1 repository can be converted into, imported and exported as .dragon1 Files.
 Below is an example screenshot of a .dragon1 File.

 Data Lakes can contain structured data from relational databases (in rows and columns or object-oriented nodes) or semi-structured data (such as XML, JSON, CSV and logs) or any unstructured data (like PDFs, documents and email) and also binary data.